|Vorbesprechung||02.10.2018, 15:00 - 16:00||EI3|

 - Illumination and shading

-In order to get started, three introduction lectures are given to teach basic C++ knowledge and OpenGL.
+In order to get started, several introduction lectures are given to teach basic C++ knowledge and OpenGL.
 More details about the assignments can be found in the TUWEL course.

-During the semester six assignments have to be developed.
-After the third and sixth task a submission talk ("Abgabegespräch") will take place at the institute where the assignments will be graded.
+During the semester five assignments have to be developed.
+After the third and fifth task a submission talk ("Abgabegespräch") will take place at the institute where the assignments will be graded.
 There are no dates with mandatory attendance except for the submission talks.
 The tasks can be developed at home or in the VisLab (Favoritenstraße 9-11, 5th floor).
-The minimal hardware requirements are an OpenGL 4.3 compatible graphics card (NVidia Geforce 400 series/AMD Radeon HD 5000 series or newer), Windows 10 and Visual Studio 2015 (can be downloaded here for free).
+The minimal hardware requirements are an OpenGL 4.3 compatible graphics card (NVidia Geforce 400 series/AMD Radeon HD 5000 series or newer), Windows 10 and Visual Studio 2017 (can be downloaded here for free).

 Registration for this course is done by submitting the first assignment.
 To get access to the TUWEL course a registration to the TISS course is necessary.
 Everyone who submits the first programming assignment will get a grade.